go-json-experiment/json/README.md

 * **v1 and v2 maintainability:** Since the v1 implementation must stay forever,
 it would be beneficial if v1 could be implemented under the hood with v2, allowing for less maintenance burden in the future.
-This probably implies that behaviorial changes in v2 relative to v1 need to be exposed as options.
+This probably implies that behavioral changes in v2 relative to v1 need to be exposed as options.

 * **Avoid unsafe:** Standard library packages generally avoid the use of package `unsafe` even if it could provide a performance boost.